godotengine/godot-docs/classes/class_curve3d.rst

 Sets the tilt angle in radians for the point "idx".
 If the index is out of bounds, the function sends an error to the console.

-The tilt controls the rotation along the look-at axis an object travelling the path would have.
+The tilt controls the rotation along the look-at axis an object traveling the path would have.
 In the case of a curve controlling a :ref:`PathFollow<class_pathfollow>`, this tilt is an offset over the natural tilt the PathFollow calculates.

 .. _class_Curve3D_get_point_tilt: